Efficient Reallocation under Additive and Responsive Preferences: Introduction

+\paragraph{Contributions} In the cardinal setting, we first relate the problem of computing an individually rational and Pareto optimal assignment to the more basic problem of testing Pareto optimality of a given assignment.
+We show that for an unbounded number of agents, testing Pareto optimality is strongly coNP-complete even if the assignment assigns at most two objects per agent.
 We then identify some natural tractable cases.
 In particular, we present a pseudo-polynomial-time algorithm for the problem when the number of agents is constant.
-We characterize Pareto optimality under lexicographic utilities (i.e., lexicographic preferences) and we show that Pareto optimality can be tested in linear time.
-For dichotomous preferences in which utilities can take values $\alpha$ or $\beta$, we present a characterization of Pareto optimal assignments which also yields a polynomial-time algorithm to test Pareto optimality.
+We characterize Pareto optimality under lexicographic utilities and we show that Pareto optimality can be tested in linear time.
+For dichotomous utilities in which utilities can take values $\alpha$ or $\beta$, we present a characterization of Pareto optimal assignments which also yields a polynomial-time algorithm to test Pareto optimality.

 In the ordinal setting, we consider two versions of Pareto optimality: \emph{possible Pareto optimality} and \emph{necessary Pareto optimality}.
 For both properties, we present characterizations that lead to polynomial-time algorithms for testing the property for a given assignment.